 Ben Dugher on why he chose Sheffield

-Ben Dugher is a BA Philosophy student.
+Ben Dugher is a recent BA Philosophy student.
 He tells us what he loves about Sheffield and Philosophy.

 Why did you choose to study in Sheffield?